ONTARIO FEDERATION FOR CEREBRAL PALSY

 Number of Cases in Ontario: 1,000

-The Ontario Federation for Cerebral Palsy is a not-for-profit charitable organisation dedicated to supporting people with cerebral palsy in Ontario.
+The Ontario Federation for Cerebral Palsy (OFCP) is a non profit charitable organization dedicated to supporting people with cerebral palsy (CP) in Ontario.

 We are an organization committed to supporting independence, inclusion, choice and full integration of all persons with cerebral palsy.

 The OFCP does this by providing and initiating a wide range of services, resources and programs for people with CP and their families as well as professional organizations.
 These services can range from education and recreation to housing and life planning.